-The nomination and remuneration committee has drawn up a plan to ensure that the composition of the Board of Directors timely complies with the requirement that at least one third of the board members is of another gender than the other members.
-A list of candidates is being pursued.
+a balance sheet total of EUR 43 million or less; and (c) an annual turnover of EUR 50 million or less.
+The Company complies with at least two of these criteria.
+The nomination and remuneration committee has drawn up a plan to ensure that the composition of the Board of Directors timely complies with the requirement that at least one third of the board members is of another gender than the other members